 Key influences within the core themes of my work include Brutalist architecture and its inclinations towards geometric shapes, varied surfaces and strong lines, the phenomenological experience when interacting with an object and Formalist values of line, shape, colour and texture; alongside elements of Plato’s theory of Form.
 I want people to experience and respond to the metaphoric representations that I produce on how I experience the world.

-I stopped making for a while, that was hard, it’s the first time I have been seriously ill since childhood.
-I’ve been making with clay for 10 years.
+I had stop making, that was hard.
 It took a long time to adjust to life whilst suffering with these conditions and to have the energy to face the studio.
-New limitation and challenges meant total change in my making process had to happen.
-Prior to falling ill, I’d slip cast my work which would involve moulds filled with slip that would be heavy and now much too heavy for me to move empty or full.
-With great encouragement from good friends, family and mentors I started back with mad determination to simply make in clay any way I could.
-Before, I would create thinly cast forms, now with the change of process and transition to grounding earthly terracotta which emits the strength that I have lost, the impact of being chronically ill has influenced the design, forms and finish that I produce.
-Making was my saving grace both mentally and emotionally.”
+New limitation and challenges meant total change in my making process.
+Prior to falling ill, I’d slip cast my work, heavy moulds filled with slip, now much too heavy for me to move empty let alone full.
+With great encouragement and support I started back with fierce determination to simply make in clay any way I could.
+Before, I would create thinly cast forms, now with the changes hand built coiled vessel that emits the strength that I had lost, the impact of being chronically ill has influenced the design, forms and finish that I produce.
+Making was my therapy.

 To stay up to date with my creative journey, follow me on instagram: @aaron_davies_ceramics